 If you need help pricing an office cleaning job by the hour, read this article.
 It was how we learned to price office buildings by the hour and win the bid!

-Also, visit our shop for worksheets, downloads, and printables useful for professional cleaning contractors.
+Also, gab a FREE printable.
 Our Commercial Customer Profile Worksheets can help you collect all pertinent information needed at your first walk-through.
-Click here to visit our shop today!

 Assess your new office building.
 Create your own cleaning schedule.
 Price according to the actual time that you will spend cleaning.
 Take notes of these situations so that you can be creative regarding your price: carpet cleaning, hard surface floor care, basic cleaning, and window cleaning.
 Devising a good action plan followed by a reasonable quote is how to win a janitorial bid!